que-ro/quest_of_lab_graal/README.md

 The parameter is set at 2s by default.

 - Visualize the process:
-If you use the handle dynamic loading page feature and you want the bot in action you can do it:
+If you use the handle dynamic loading page feature and you want to see the bot in action you can do it:
 Go to the webutilities.py and comment "chrome_options.add_argument("--headless")" by adding a #.

 - Add filter words to not crawl certain url: